dashakankhya20/SocioVerse/README.md

 # SocioVerse
-SocioVerse is a web-based social media platform created using the MERN stack.
-Users can share posts, like/dislike each other's posts, and comment on posts.
-The platform includes real-time chat functionality and allows users to manage their profiles and friendships.
+SocioVerse is a social media web app built with the MERN stack.
+Users can register and log in, create and manage posts, and interact with others through likes, dislikes, and comments.
+The app also features real-time chat, profile management, friend management, and a responsive design that works on all devices.
+Users can toggle between dark and light modes, search for other users, and report issues.
+Password management includes OTP verification for password recovery and changes.

 # Tech Stack
 ## Frontend